Negotiating your expatriate salary

 – Moving assistance

-– Transport assistance
+– Transportation assistance

-– Taking care of children’s schooling
+– Help with children’s schooling

-– Maintaining personal ties
+– Help with maintaining personal ties

 Social protection during expatriation